1968 Alabama Crimson Tide football team: Virginia Tech

 To open the 1968 season, Alabama defeated the Virginia Tech Hokies 14–7 at Legion Field.
 After a scoreless first quarter, all three of the touchdowns scored in the game were made in the second quarter.
 Alabama took a 14–0 lead on a pair of Scott Hunter to George Ranager touchdown passes first from eight and then from 65-yards.
 The Hokies then scored their only points with 0:42 left in the half after Larry Creekmore blocked a Frank Mann punt that was recovered by Jud Brownell in the endzone for a touchdown.
 In the game, the Alabama defense was dominant and only allowed Tech 51 total yards of offense that included minus 17 rushing yards in the victory.
-The victory improved Alabama's all-time record against Virginia Tech to 4–0.